Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 #### With a little bit of CSS

-After researching the Psychology of Color, I decide that I would either choose a red or orange color scheme for my styling.
+After researching the <i>Psychology of Color</i>, I decide that I would either choose a red or orange color scheme for my styling.
 Red, because it symbolizes entertainment, for the movie portion of the app.
 Or Orange, because it symbolizes food/hunger, for the food delivery portion of the app.
 I ended up with a red based color scheme called,  [Color theme: Adobe Sosialisasi Speak Up 19](https://color.adobe.com/Sosialisasi-Speak-Up-19-color-theme-14114879/https://color.adobe.com/Sosialisasi-Speak-Up-19-color-theme-14114879/) , which you can view below.

 <br/><img src="content/colortheme.png" alt="Style Title" width="500">